samturton2/IAC-Packer/README.md

 ![](img/checkinstall.png)

 ## Creating a packer file
-Packer works with jazon format which is essentially a dictionary.
+Packer works with json format which is essentially a dictionary.